- Mods on leave.

 For example, in the application, there could be a section such as "Are you expecting to be gone for a long span of time within the next four months?"

-In addition, within the Interview itself, the interviewers could as the interviewee a similar question.
+In addition, within the Interview itself, the interviewers could as the interview

 If a staff member can't record, it makes me question what on Earth they're doing.